NorESMhub/NorESM/doc/configurations/platforms.rst

 Tetralith @ NSC
 ^^^^^^^^^^^^^^^

-Configuration files for Tetralith are not yet distributed with the code.
-Configuration and input files for running NorESM2 are stored in the following folder on Tetralith:
+Configuration files for running NorESM2 on Tetralith are distributed in the featureCESM2.1.0-OsloDevelopment branch.
+If Tetralith configurations are missing in your copy of the model the files can be found in the following folder on Tetralith:

 ::